 Reaching New Heights: Overcoming Physical Limitations / October 30 / 7 p.m.

-Learn how artists including Henri Matisse and Mark di Suvero reinvented themselves when faced with life-altering physical challenges and consider how hospitals can create new opportunities for patients.
+Learn how artists including Henri Matisse and Mark di Suvero reinvented themselves when faced with life-altering physical challenges and consider how hospitals hospitals are creating new opportunities for artists to contribute to the healing environment.

 The Power of Art: Creating through Disorders of the Mind / November 6 / 7 p.m.